darkeclipz/graphs/passcode_derivation.md

 ![passphrase](/img/passphrase.png)

-If we added more verification codes to the diagram, it is easily solvable by hand.
+If we would have added more verification codes to the diagram, it is easily solvable by hand.

 ## `Digraph` text format